And/or trade-off in artificial neurons: impact on adversarial robustness: Defence measures

 \subsection{The issue with saturation defence}

-\if\afhead1 {build upon saturation defence} \fi Our defence proposal builds upon the \emph{saturation defence} proposed in \citep{Nayebi2017}.
+\if\afhead1 {\parok{build upon saturation defence}} \fi Our defence proposal builds upon the \emph{saturation defence} proposed in \citep{Nayebi17}.
+The training scheme developed by the authors, which is inspired by biophysical principles underpinning dendritic computation in neural circuits, generates highly nonlinear, saturated neural networks.
 The idea is indeed appealing, especially when a sigmoid activation function is used.
-The central zone of the sigmoid function (around x=0) is characterised by higher first derivative values: as a result, in this operating region input variations translate to higher output variations and input perturbations are more susceptible to be amplified.
-If the neuron activation values are close to either 0 or 1, it will take a stronger perturbation to produce a shift in the decision boundary.
+The central zone of the sigmoid function is characterised by high first derivative values: as a result, input variations are translated to higher output variations and input perturbations are more susceptible to get amplified.
+If the neuron activation values are close to either 0 or 1, a stronger perturbation is needed to cause a shift in the decision boundary.

-\if\afhead1 {gradient inactivation and reactivation} \fi Pushing the neurons to work in the saturated region of the curve has also the effect of reducing to zero the gradients of the loss function used to compute adversarial perturbations: this is the reason why the method proposed in \citep{Nayebi2017} seemed to produce good results.
-However, a reactivation of the gradients was sufficient to dismantle the defence \citep{Brendel2017}.
+\if\afhead1 {\parok{gradient inactivation and reactivation}} \fi Unfortunately, the good results reported by the authors seem to have been produced by an unintended side-effect of the procedure.
+In the saturated regions of the activation function, the gradients of the loss function (used to compute adversarial perturbations) vanish: as a result, the calculation of adversarial examples becomes impossible.
+However, a method proposed in \citep{Brendel17} was able to resuscitate the gradients and break the defence.
 Our proposal will try to remedy the aforementioned shortcomings and preserve the good results in terms of adversarial resilience, without the need to have null gradients.

-\if\afhead1 {dependence on L1 norm of weight vector} \fi Let us define $p_i$ as the vector of a neuron's positive weights and P the relevant L1 norm: $P= \sum_i p_i$.
-The problem of the saturation defence is that it critically depends on the value of P. If P is high, even a perturbation corresponding to a relatively low fraction (30\%) of P is sufficient to move the neuron from one saturated region to the opposite one (Fig.~\ref{whtbudget}, left).
-On the other hand, if P is lower (Fig.~\ref{whtbudget}, right), the same percentage amount of perturbation will produce a more limited displacement of the neuron's operation point, less likely to produce a change in the classification result (analogous considerations can be made for the negative weights).
+\if\afhead1 {\parok{dependence on L1 norm of weight vector}} \fi Let us indicate with \textbf{p} and \textbf{n} the vectors of the positive ($p_i$) and negative ($n_i$) weights of a neuron, and $P$ and $N$ the relevant L1 norms: $P = ||\textbf{p}||_1$, $N = ||\textbf{n}||_1$.
+The problem of the saturation defence is that it critically depends on the value of $P$ and $N$.
+If $P$ is high, even a perturbation corresponding to a relatively low fraction (30\%) of $P$ is sufficient to cause a large displacement of the neuron's operating point (Fig.~\ref{whtbudget}, left).
+On the other hand, if $P$ is lower (Fig.~\ref{whtbudget}, right), the same percentage amount of perturbation will produce a more limited displacement of the neuron's operating point, less likely to produce a change in the classification result (analogous considerations can be made for the negative weights).